 3. Liners contribute to optimal efficiency for your appliances.

 The key to maximized performance in most oil/gas furnaces and modern wood stoves is a correctly sized flue.
 Why?
 Because in addition to leading the products of combustion out of the house, the chimney draft also supplies combustion air to the appliance.
-If the liner is correctly sized, it prevents excessive soot buildup in wood burning stoves, and minimizes production of carbon monoxide that can occur with conventional fuels.
+If the liner is correctly sized, it prevents excessive soot buildup in wood-burning stoves and minimizes the production of carbon monoxide that can occur with conventional fuels.

 The "Big 3" categories in chimney liners.

 Old, damaged or unlined chimneys are potentially hazardous.
 There are three main liner options we offer to keep your chimneys working well, and your home safe.
-We recommend you have your chimney liners inspected regularly to be sure they meet modern safety standards.
+We recommend that you have your chimney inspection done regularly by our chimney professionals, to ensure it meets modern safety standards.

 1. Clay tiles.